skyloid/Cryptolotto/README.md

 8. [Contact Support](#contact-support)

 # Overview
-Cryptolotto is a powered by Ethereum DAap (decentralized application).
+Cryptolotto is a powered by Ethereum DApp (decentralized application).
 The backend code is running on a decentralized peer-to-peer network and is presented by 12 smart contracts and a front-end.
 Cryptolotto works autonomously and with no entity controlling the key functions.
 The Cryptolotto's data and records of operation are cryptographically stored in a public, decentralized Ethereum blockchain network.

 The main idea of Cryptolotto is straightforward: people from all over the world contribute equal amounts of ETH to one wallet during the set period of time.
 When a timer ends, this smart-contract powered wallet automatically sends all received ETH to one randomly chosen wallet-participant.